• Skip to main content

 MY DESIGN APPROACH

-2. Engage and motivate the learner to explore the content and apply what they have learned in day-to-day situations where they work.
+- Engage and motivate the learner to explore the content and apply what they learned in their day-to-day workplace situations.

 CAPTURING THE LEARNER’S ATTENTION